-Revenues - In preparing revenue projections, staff analyzed five years of historical trends, the FY 2012 operating budget, the condition of state and local economies, and other changes that might affect the City's revenue sources.
-Revenues decreased by \$3,147,725 over FY 2012 Amended Budget revenues of \$111,918,000.
-Overall, there were actually decreases in revenues with no growth in the tax digest, a millage increase of 1.33 mills was necessary, and sales tax showed little growth.
-We used General Fund reserves to offset the impact of shrinking revenues and to maintain service levels.
-As stated previously, this will not be an option for the FY 2014 budget.
+Revenues - In preparing revenue projections, staff analyzed five years of historical trends, the FY 2013 operating budget, the condition of state and local economies, and other factors that might affect the City's revenue sources.
+Projected revenues decreased by \$377,274 from FY 2013 Amended Budget revenues of \$109,420,275.
+However, the establishment of our Storm Water Utility will generate approximately \$3.8 million and the General Fund will benefit approximately \$2.3 million from its operations.
+Without the establishment of the Utility, there were actually decreases in the overall budget.
+The General Fund reserves were not used to balance this budget nor to maintain service levels.